Is there an art in asking questions?

 Asking the right question does not take a one-day planning session.
 It is a skill that can be learned by knowing the process and thought behind the question.
 Questions are asked in different situations with expected outcomes varying from one person to another.

+Questioning techniques can be learned by thinking about it before you throw it out there.
 During the process of critical thinking we were taught to lead questioning with the following in mind:

 Why ask questions if you are not using the feedback?